Archive for March, 2005

 I really like that driftnet metaphor.
 Very synergistic with my talent scrapping metaphor; or that some business models are like whales.

-But what I found my fun to puzzle about is the way it plays off the idea that friction is always part of the market/business design.
+Fun to puzzle how about how friction is always part of the market/business design.
 As King Content continues to be dethroned by the distribution channels the net present value of content falls.
 Like money in a depression it’s interest rate is going negative.
 When the interest rate goes negative the incentives get pretty strong to pull the money out from under the mattress and convert it into some other capital good.
 Presumably that’s what’s happening to content.

 So maybe I’m wrong.